modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 As a bonus, you no longer have to manually specify the path to your executable.

 `juliaup` relies on adaptive shortcuts called "channels", which allow you to access specific Julia versions without giving their exact number.
-The [current stable release](https://julialang.org/downloads/#current_stable_release) is downloaded and selected as the default upon installation:
+Upon installation, the [current stable release](https://julialang.org/downloads/#current_stable_release) is downloaded and selected as the default:

 ```bash
 juliaup add release  # done automatically